 One of the most important tools in the kitchen for any chef is a good quality knife.
-It is therefore imperative to ensure you take good care of your knives in order to ensure they continue working as they should.
+It is therefore imperative to ensure you take good care of your knives in order to have a good set of sharp knives.

 Not only is it unsightly, but rust can cause damage to your knives if not treated.
 To help avoid rust, you should never wash your knives in a dishwasher or leave them to air dry.
 It is important to clean and dry your knives properly.
 Proper cleaning of knives involves carefully hand washing your knives with soap and hot water and drying immediately after with a clean, dry cloth.
 Failure to adhere to these golden rules can result in rusting and blotching on your knives.

-If you scour the internet you will find there are many homemade remedies for removing rust from you knives.
+If you scour the internet, you will find there are many homemade remedies for removing rust from your knives.
 However, you will find most don’t deliver the results they promise.
-A tried and tested method to get the sparkle back in your knives is to use Bar Keepers Friend.
+A tried and tested method to get the sparkle back in your knives is to use Bar Keeper’s Friend.

 - WASH: Wash your knife in hot soapy water to remove any objects that may be stuck to the knife.

 - DRY: Immediately after washing, dry your knife thoroughly with a dry cloth.

 - APPLY: Available in powder or liquid, apply Bar Keeper’s Friend.

 - to the surface of the knife or to a wet cloth or sponge and spread onto the knife.